-- increased capacities of PA managers, involvement and support of local communities and authorities - enhancement of biological and landscape diversity conservation outside and inside protected areas and improvement of ecosystem services provided by protected areas and ecosystems outside protected areas - preservation and improvement of ecological connectivity - integration of the Carpathian protected areas into broader landscapes - implementation the Protocol on conservation and sustainable biological landscape (Bucharest, 2008) Convention diversity to the Framework on the Protection and Sustainable Development of the Carpathians (Kyiv, 2003).
+- increased capacities of PA managers, involvement and support of local communities and authorities - enhancement of biological and landscape diversity conservation outside and inside protected areas and improvement of ecosystem services provided by protected areas and ecosystems outside protected areas - preservation and improvement of ecological connectivity - integration of the Carpathian protected areas into broader landscapes - implementation of the Protocol on conservation and sustainable use of biological and landscape diversity (Bucharest, 2008) to the Framework Convention on the Protection and Sustainable Development of the Carpathians (Kyiv, 2003).

-It should be noted, that this Strategy duly takes into account the need for the preservation, maintenance and restoration of landscape values of the Carpathian region, compared to all other strategic documents previously under the adopted the Framework Convention on Protection Sustainable Development of the Carpathians and (Kyiv, 2003) and its thematic Protocol the Strategic Action Plan for the implementation of the Protocol, adopted in 2011 at the Third Meeting of the Conference of the Parties).
+It should be noted, that this Strategy duly takes into account the need for the preservation, maintenance and restoration of landscape values of the Carpathian region, compared to all other strategic documents previously adopted under the Framework Convention on the Protection and Sustainable Development of the Carpathians (Kyiv, 2003) and its thematic Protocol (e.g. the Strategic Action Plan for the implementation of the Protocol, adopted in 2011 at the Third Meeting of the Conference of the Parties).